oleche/fony-core/README.md

 ## How does the `Router` works
 The way the Router class works comes as following
-- The constructor sweeps over the endpoint used.
+- The constructor sweeps over the endpoint requested.
 So an action class (aka controller) can be prestaged.
-- The endpoint will execute a method called the same name. ie. If the endpoint is `/api/user/:id` the endpoint we are going to execute is `user`, so a `user()` function needs to be defined.
+- The endpoint will execute a method called the with same name of the request. ie. If the endpoint is `/api/user/:id` the endpoint we are going to execute is `user`, so a `user()` function needs to be defined.
+- Additionally to it, if the endpoint is written with dashes, then the endpoint should be written with camel case.

 This is an example of a `Router` class: